ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

     --id (string)
     :   Required.
 The UUID of the template.
 You can use the `ibmcloud hpcs uko key-templates` command to retrieve the UUID.

-    --uko-vault (string)
-    :   Required.
-The UUID of the vault where the update is to take place.
-You can use the `ibmcloud hpcs uko key-templates` command to retrieve the UUID.

     --if-match (string)
     :   Required.
 The precondition of the update, which is the value of the ETag from the header on a GET request.
 You can use the `ibmcloud hpcs uko key-template` command to retrieve the ETag.

+    --name (string)
+    :   Optional.
+The updated template name.

     --keystores ([KeystoresPropertiesUpdate\[\]](#uko-keystores-properties-update-example-schema))
     :   Optional.
-An array describing the type and group of target keystores where the managed key is to be installed.
+An array describing the type and group of keystores where the managed key is to be installed.
 The maximum length is `1` item.
 The minimum length is `1` item.

     --description (string)
     :   Optional.
 The updated description of the key template.
 The length must be between 0 and 200 characters.
 The value must match the regular expression `/(.|\\n)*/`.